Fees and Funding

 The specialist equipment used in some circus specialisms can be expensive, but it is normally possible for the National Centre to supply you with access to the equipment you will need for your course.
 There are some exceptions, notably any apparatus which has to be custom made or made to fit the student’s size.
 One example of this would be a Cyr wheel.
 Most students opt to purchase their own equipment, and the National Centre has a loan scheme to assist you in the purchase of circus equipment, provided this is essential for your circus discipline.

-There is a wide range of support available to UK and EU students, to enable you to train at the National Centre for Circus Arts with minimum financial commitment, including:
+There is a range of support available to students, to enable you to train at the National Centre for Circus Arts with minimum financial commitment, including:

 - Government loans to cover tuition fees and/or living costs